Tom Maguire: Irish Republican Army

-On 18 September 1920, the Mayo Brigade was reorganized, it was split up into four separate brigades.
+On 18 September 1920, the Mayo Brigade was reorganised, it was split up into four separate brigades.
 Maguire was appointed commander of the South Mayo Brigade.

 On 3 May 1921, Maguire led an ambush on a Royal Irish Constabulary (RIC) patrol in Toormakeady, County Mayo, killing five members of the RIC.
 Maguire's flying column then made for the Partry Mountains.
-One account claimed that the column were surrounded by over 700 soldiers and policemen guided by airplanes.
+One account claimed that the column were surrounded by over 700 soldiers and policemen guided by aeroplanes.
 Maguire was wounded and his adjutant (Michael O'Brien) killed, but the column managed to escape with no further casualties.
 British casualties were not revealed but were believed to have been high.
 Some recent research has raised the possibility that fewer than forty British soldiers were in the vicinity and that Maguire's column was forced to abandon their weapons with only one British officer wounded.

 Maguire was involved in numerous other engagements including the Kilfall ambush.

 At the 1921 election to Dáil Éireann, Maguire was returned unopposed as Teachta Dála (TD) for Mayo South–Roscommon South as a Sinn Féin candidate.
 He opposed the Anglo-Irish Treaty, and apart from saying "Níl" ("No" in English) when the vote was called, did not participate in any substantial way in the Dáil treaty debates.
 He was returned unopposed at the 1922 general election.
 At the 1923 general election, Maguire faced a contest and succeeded in securing the second of five seats in the Mayo South constituency, winning 5,712 votes (17.8%).
 He was a member of the anti-Treaty IRA executive which commanded rebel troops during the Irish Civil War.
 Maguire was captured by the National Army while in bed and was told that he would be executed, but his life was spared.
 While in prison his brother, Sean Maguire, aged 17, was executed by the government.

 Maguire remained a TD until 1927.
 He had initially indicated a willingness to contest the June 1927 general election as a Sinn Féin candidate but withdrew after the IRA threatened to court-martial any member under IRA General Army Order 28, which forbade its members from standing in elections.
 (Despite this ban, IRA officers Seán Farrell (Leitrim–Sligo) and John Madden (Mayo North) contested the election, the latter successfully).

 Maguire subsequently drifted out of the IRA and became vice-president of Sinn Féin from 1931 to 1933 during the presidency of Brian O'Higgins.
 In 1932, a Mayo IRA officer reported that Maguire, now firmly aligned with Sinn Féin, refused to call on men to join the IRA when speaking at republican commemorations.
 When challenged on this, Maguire claimed that, as the IRA "were no longer the same as they used to be", he disagreed with the organisation.